 Photographs of Swiss Countryside Trains

 One of the most amazing things about Switzerland is its network of trains.
-It’s advanced, scenic and it goes both above and under the mountain.
+It’s advanced and scenic and goes above and below the mountain.

-These quaint trains fit with the picturesque view of Switzerland meadows, and of course, the houses in their countryside.
-For me, these three plus the scenic view of the mountains are enough to complete my whole trip to Switzerland.
+These quaint trains fit with the picturesque view of Switzerland’s meadows and, of course, the houses in their countryside.
+These three, plus the scenic view of the mountains, is enough to complete my whole trip to Switzerland.

-There are three places I know where we can get an epic throwback train ride.
+I know three places where we can get an epic throwback train ride.
 The first is in Oberwald in the canton of Valais.
 The second is in Realp in the canton of Uri.
-These two towns are connected by the steam train that I am talking about.
+These two towns are connected by the steam train I am talking about.

 The steam train creates a loud hissing noise and locomotive’s rhythmic noise, reminiscent of life during the first industrial revolution.
 It’s the sound of the train and the scenic locations it will be passing that will really make the whole train ride fantastic!